Change Your Diet, Find Your Focus

 Two studies show a relationship between diet and ADHD symptoms.
-One, published in Pediatrics in 2010, concluded that pesticides, specifically organophosphates, found on fruits and vegetables may be linked to ADHD.
+One, published in Pediatrics2 in 2010, concluded that pesticides, specifically organophosphates, found on fruits and vegetables may be linked to ADHD.
 The higher the levels of the compounds detected in a child’s urine, the more likely he or she is to be diagnosed with ADHD.
 (The answer?
 Eat organic, suggest the study’s authors.)
-Another study, published in the Journal of Attention Disorders in 2010, showed that a Western diet — processed meats, fast foods, high-fat dairy products, and sugary foods — doubled the risk of having an ADHD diagnosis, compared with a healthier diet.
+Another study, published in the Journal of Attention Disorders3 in 2010, showed that a Western diet — processed meats, fast foods, high-fat dairy products, and sugary foods — doubled the risk of having an ADHD diagnosis, compared with a healthier diet.

 Nutrition affects the ADHD brain in three ways.

 1. Brain cells, like other cells in the body, need proper nutrition to carry out their functions.

 2. The myelin sheath, which covers the axons of brain cells, as insulation covers electrical wires, needs the right levels of nutrients to speed transmission of the electrical signals between brain cells.

 3. Neurotransmitters — dopamine, serotonin, and norepinephrine — are also dependent on diet for proper functioning.

 If the right nutrients aren’t accessible to the brain, its circuits misfire.
 Read on to find out what nutrients an ADHD brain needs to function well.